MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 Clone the main branch of this repo.

-To build the archetype, CD into the archetype source and run "mvn clean install"
+To build the archetype, `cd` into the archetype source and run `mvn clean install`

 ### How do I run the archetype? ###

-To run the archetype, CD to the directory where the new project will live and then run:
+To run the archetype, `cd` to the directory where the new project will live and then run:

 ```bash
 mvn archetype:generate \\